-What do you do if you’re not ready to have a baby, but your biological clock is ticking, and you know that the older you get, the less chance you might have of conceiving?
+What do you do if you’re not ready to have a baby, but your biological clock is ticking, and you know that the older you get, the less chance you might have of conceiving naturally?

-Egg freezing might buy you time, and is a way of saving your good eggs for when or if you’re ready to conceive a child.
+Freezing your eggs might buy you time, and is a way of saving your good eggs for when – or if – you’re ready to conceive a child.
 Dr Lizle Oosthuizen of Cape Fertility Clinic answers frequently asked questions about egg freezing.

-Egg freezing will start with a consultation and examination so we can identify any gynaecological/health factors that may affect the process.
+Wondering what happens when you decide to freeze your eggs in South Africa?
+Egg freezing will start with a consultation and examination so we can identify any gynaecological or health factors that may affect the process.
 We then run through the whole process and make sure egg freezing is right for you.

 We will do an ultrasound and some blood investigations, and then plan the treatment cycle.
 The process will then be co-ordinated (usually) to a period.
 We will start injections which are self-administered on day 3 of the period, as well as some progesterone tablets to prevent ovulation.
 We will do a few ultrasounds during the cycle (2-3) and watch the follicles grow (potential egg factories) on the scan.